 Applicants should understand that the Employment Center provides no guarantees of interviews or jobs.
 Last year, those who responded to a follow-up survey reported an average of one to three interviews in the Employment Center.
-Most interviews are scheduled in advance.
+Most interviews are scheduled in advance by the employers.
+Applicants are unable to request interviews.
+Employers issue invitations based on applications made for the position, and only for candidates that they wish to see.
+Employers will contact you via email if they are interested in setting up an interview with you.
+You can also contact them via the contact information provided in their job listing.
 Keep in mind that interviews arranged at the Employment Center represent only an initial contact with the employers and that hiring decisions are not made during or immediately following such interviews.
 A good outcome, in the following weeks or months, would be an invitation for a campus visit.
-In a recent survey, 45 percent of applicants responding reported being invited, later, for at least one on-campus visit to an employer they had interviewed with during the Employment Center; 30 percent reported receiving at least one job offer in the months following the Employment Center.
+In a recent survey, 45 percent of applicants responding reported being invited later, for at least one on-campus visit to an employer they had interviewed with during the Employment Center; 30 percent reported receiving at least one job offer in the months following the Employment Center.

 4. What steps will get me registered?

-Register for the Employment Center at http://www.mathjobs.org.
+- Register for the Employment Center at http://www.mathjobs.org beginning in September 2016 and thereafter.
 This is free for job seekers.

-All applicants planning to enter the Employment Center even just for one interview must present a 2013 Joint Meeting Registration badge or they will be denied admittance.
-This is not a new policy, but it will now be strictly enforced.
+- All applicants planning to enter the Employment Center even just for one interview must present a Joint Meetings Registration badge.
+This may be enforced.
 Meeting badges are obtained by registering for the Joint Mathematics Meetings.
 See registration instructions and rates on the Joint Meetings registration form and pay the appropriate fee.
 You must register; meeting registration is not done for you.

-If in some cases you also APPLY for a job using the "Apply" button, that is a good idea, but you must ALSO click the EC icon and request an interview.
+- In some cases you can also APPLY for a job using the "Apply" button, which is a good idea and further shows your interest in the job.